iftechfoundation/twine-specs/twine-2-htmloutput-spec.md

 ## Story JavaScript

 Any JavaScript code saved from the Story JavaScript window of the Story menu in Twine 2 is kept within a single `<script>` element with its `type` attribute set to `text/twine-javascript`.
-Optionally, the `id` attribute can be set to the value `twine-user-script` to help identify the element.
+Historically, the `id` attribute was set to the value `twine-user-script` and `role` attribute set to the value `script` to help identify the element.

 This will be executed upon story start.